docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 !!! question "What is [`docker-data/dms/config/`][docs::dms-volumes-config]?"

 If you want to overwrite the default settings or provide your settings, you can place files at `docker-data/dms/config/rspamd/override.d/`.
 Files from this directory are copied to `/etc/rspamd/override.d/` during startup.
-These files [forcibly override][www::rspamd-docs-override-dir] Rspamd and DMS default settings.
+These files [forcibly override][rspamd-docs::override-dir] Rspamd and DMS default settings.

-!!! question "What is the [`local.d` directory and how does it compare to `override.d`][www::rspamd-docs-config-directories]?"
+!!! question "What is the [`local.d` directory and how does it compare to `override.d`][rspamd-docs::config-directories]?"

 !!! warning "Clashing Overrides"